 Five Golden Tips to Spend Quality Time with Your Husband

-We live in a time where everybody is running around all week long, between different jobs, family commitments and friends’ gatherings.
-And sometimes we forget about the important things in life, like bonding with our spouses!
-And that’s why we want to give you some tips to help you spend that much needed quality time with your husband.
+We live in a time where everybody is running around all week long, between different jobs, family commitments, friends’ gatherings or even if you're at home together but each doing your own thing.
+Sometimes we forget about the important things in life, like bonding with our spouses!
+And that’s why we want to give you some tips on how to spend quality time with you husband.

+If you're both stuck at home and there's a lot of tension, check this out.

-1. Good habits bring good results.
+1. Good habits bring good results

 Good habits, like waking up early, are a great way to stretch the day and have some quality time to spend together.
 Whether you’ll wake up early and just stay in bed to chat and cuddle or to work out, and then have breakfast together, it’s all good.
 As long as you spend this time doing something that you both like to do with each other.

-2. Sometimes it’s okay to ditch your best friend.
+2. Sometimes it’s okay to reschedule with your friends

 We understand that your best friend will be mad if you skipped shopping time, but let’s face it, if you have extra free time to spend with someone, then let it be with your spouse, or at least include them in the plan.
 Having special time for each other weekly is very important for you to strengthen your relationship.